-Property, Plant and Equipment ("PPE") increased to Php3.433 billion as of March 31, 2022 from Php3.429 billion in 2021.
-The increase in PPE represents actual expenditures on Padcal's mine development activities and acquisition of mine equipment for the period, net of depletion, depreciation and amortization.
+Property, Plant and Equipment ("PPE") decreased to Php3.290 billion as of June 30, 2022 from Php3.429 billion in 2021 due to higher amount of depreciation, depletion and amortization compared to the regular additions to PPE which were the actual expenditures on Padcal's mine development activities and acquisition of mine equipment for the period.
 The depreciation, depletion and amortization already considered the impact of the life extension of Padcal effective the second quarter of 2021.
 PPE included the total reversal of impairment of Php802 million in 2021 and 2020 as a result of higher metal price assumptions both in 2021 and 2020 and due to the mine life extension in 2021.
 The reversals were related to the 2019 impairment provision amounting to Php1.442 billion which was on top of the impairment of Php1.331 billion in 2018.